bleenco/ngx-uploader/README.md

   progress: UploadProgress;
-  response?: any; // response when upload is done (parsed JSON or string) responseStatus?: number; // response status code when upload is done }
+  response?: any; // response when upload is done (parsed JSON or string) responseStatus?: number; // response status code when upload is done responseHeaders?: { [key: string]: string }; // response headers when upload is done }

 // output events emitted by ngx-uploader